-Valley residents have been concerned for years about the safety and traffic flow at the intersection of Tufton/Greenspring/Worthington avenues.
-During rush hours, it has grown increasingly difficult and dangerous to make left turns.
-In addition, speeds are increasing on these roads, making it less safe for all users.
+Valley residents had been concerned for years about the safety and traffic flow at the intersection of Tufton/Greenspring/Worthington avenues.
+During rush hours, it had grown increasingly difficult and dangerous to make left turns.
+In addition, speeds were increasing on these roads, making it less safe for all users.

 When concerns were heightened about this problem intersection in the Worthington Valley, VPC turned to the consultants who prepared the Rural Road Design standards back in 2005.
 After studying various options for improvements, they recommended a modified one-lane roundabout, which had a variety of benefits, including better flow, safer travel, and less impervious surface.
 Although a preferred, context-sensitive solution, it was also more costly.